-2. 3-in 3-out, split bypass configuration
+2.3-in 3-out, split bypass configuration

 Remove the bypass input cables (bA-bB-bC) connected to the main input terminal.
 Connect the bypass input cables to the bypass input terminal (bA-bB-bC).
 Ensure correct phase rotation.
-Make sure that the main input cables ((mA-mB-mC) have been correctly and reliably connected to the main input terminal.
+Make sure that the main input cables ((mA-mB-mC) are connected to the main input terminal correctly and reliably.